Kathleen Quinlan

 Kathleen Denise Quinlan (born November 19, 1954) is an American film and television actress.
 She is best known for her Golden Globe-nominated performance in the 1977 film of the novel I Never Promised You a Rose Garden, and her Golden Globe and Academy Award-nominated role in the 1995 film Apollo 13, along with many roles in other feature films, television movies, and series, in a career spanning almost five decades.

 Early life and education

-She was born in Pasadena, California, the daughter of Josephine (née Zachry), a military supply supervisor, and Robert Quinlan, a television sports director.
-She was raised in Mill Valley, California.
+Quinlan was born on November 19, 1954, in Pasadena, California, a suburb of Los Angeles.
+Her mother Josephine (née Zachry) was a military supply supervisor, and her father Robert Quinlan, was a television sports director.
+She was raised in Mill Valley, in the San Francisco Bay Area.